JSS University Mysore 2025

 Beyond those already described above, additional seats are available at AFMC, Pune, and in ESIC colleges reserved for Insured persons (IP) wards.
 DGHS, the body responsible for admissions to AIQ and Deemed/Central Universities, conducts initial MBBS admissions in AFMC, Pune, and all IP wards to ESIC colleges for MBBS/BDS seats.

-Applicants interested in AFMC admission and IP ward quota seats at ESIC will be able to apply separately through the DGHS website for their respective counselling processes.
+Applicants interested in AFMC admission and IP ward quota seats at ESIC can apply separately through the DGHS website for their respective counselling processes.
 Following are the general, special requirements that must be met for IP wards to qualify for ESIC and AFMC, Pune.

 Type of seats | Eligibility requirements |

 The counselling process is the most important thing that candidates undergo after NEET.
-A qualified candidate who fills the correct application form for counselling after the NEET 2023 result will automatically be notified of all other procedural requirements via their counselling authorities.
+A qualified candidate who fills the correct application form for counselling after the NEET 2025 result is automatically notified of all other procedural requirements via their counselling authorities.
 One should always know the basics ahead of time in order to not be caught off guard.
 Here's a summary of what comes after NEET counselling as a reference for candidates wanting to know more about what comes next -

 AIQ seats counselling: The MCC conducts four rounds of counselling for 15% AIQ MBBS/BDS seats.
 After the second round gets over, the remaining seats (if any) are transferred back to the states.